rasterio/rasterio/README.rst

 .. image:: https://coveralls.io/repos/github/mapbox/rasterio/badge.svg?branch=master
    :target: https://coveralls.io/github/mapbox/rasterio?branch=master

-Rasterio employs GDAL under the hood for file I/O and raster formatting.
-Its functions typically accept and return Numpy ndarrays.
-Rasterio is designed to make working with geospatial raster data more productive and more fun.

-Rasterio is pronounced raw-STEER-ee-oh.
+Rasterio employs GDAL to read and writes files using GeoTIFF and many other formats.
+Its API uses familiar Python and SciPy interfaces and idioms like context managers, iterators, and ndarrays.

 Example
 =======

-Here's an example of some basic features that rasterio provides.
+Here's an example of some basic features that Rasterio provides.
 Three bands are read from an image and averaged to produce something like a panchromatic band.
 This new band is then written to a new single band TIFF.